Undergraduate Student Opportunity

 Areas of Research

-Each participating student will be paired with a faculty mentor to work on a research project in one of two areas:
+Each student will be paired with a faculty mentor to work in one of our 3 UHCC research units:

-- Laboratory-based research in molecular carcinogenesis and prevention methods and new therapeutic approaches to cancer treatment.
+- Cancer Biology: in molecular carcinogenesis and prevention methods and new therapeutic approaches to cancer treatment

 In addition to mentored research project, students will participate in the following activities: